 Years of Experience

-For those with five to nine years of experience, average earnings amount to $72K per year.
 Workers who have been with the company for more than one year but less than five can make $45K annually on average.
-The largest fraction of U.S. Army's Civilian Work Force people (39 percent) have been working for 20 years or more and earn around $69K per year on average.
+Average pay is around $75K per year for those with five to nine years of experience.
+Broken down by tenure, the largest share of U.S. Army's Civilian Work Force employees (39 percent) have 20 years or more of experience and earn about $74K annually on average.

 Certifications and Degrees